aptos-foundation/AIPs/aips/aip-standardize-private-keys.md

 differentiate private keys from on-chain addresses.

 The main goal is to prevent people from accidentally leaking their private keys on-chain.
 This is commonly caused by sending funds to a private key.
+Private keys, public keys, and account addresses are all represented today as 32-bytes or 64-hex characters (with or without a 0x prefix).
 After that, someone may find this private key and rotate the account's key on-chain.

 The secondary goal is to keep this change to be as seamless as possible.